matrix-org/sliding-sync/api.md

 ## Paginated Sync v3

+# N.B. this has largely been supersede by [MSC3575](https://github.com/matrix-org/matrix-doc/blob/kegan/sync-v3/proposals/3575-sync.md)

 *Please file an issue on this repository if you wish to make comments on this.*

 This is a proposal to replace Sync v2 (the current sync mechanism in the r0 spec) with a new paginated sync mechanism.